drjyun/drjyun.github.io/publications.md

 ---
-title: Publications
+title: Research
 filename: publications.md
 ---

 # Working Papers

-Artificial Intelligence Marketing & Advertising “Quantifying TV Context-Advertising Congruence” with Michael Platt: under review at Marketing Science: Frontiers, [SSRN].
+## Artificial Intelligence Marketing & Advertising
+“Quantifying TV Context-Advertising Congruence” with Michael Platt: under review at Marketing Science: Frontiers, [SSRN].

 “TV Beats Digitals: Leveraging Deep Learning to Evaluate Commercial Success” with Robert Meyer, Elizabeth Beard, Xiangyu Jiang, and Michael Platt: In preparation for Journal of Marketing Research.

-Consumer Neuroscience & Branding
+## Consumer Neuroscience & Branding
 “Brand Homophily” with Shiri Melumad, Feng Sheng, and Michael Platt: Invited for 2nd round review at Journal of Marketing Research.

 “Neural Pattern Similarity Predicts Market Responsiveness” with Michael Platt: In preparation for Journal of the Association for Consumer Research.

-Consumer Behavior, New Technology, & Decision-Making “The Impact of Repeated Financial Misinformation on Investments” with Jake An, and Michael Platt: under review at Journal of Consumer Psychology, [SSRN].
+## Consumer Behavior, New Technology, & Decision-Making
+“The Impact of Repeated Financial Misinformation on Investments” with Jake An, and Michael Platt: under review at Journal of Consumer Psychology, [SSRN].

 “Experimental Evidence of the Effects of Large Language Models versus Web Search on Depth of Learning” with Shiri Melumad: under review at PNAS Nexus, [SSRN].